-I was a latecomer to the festival and market season that year, but I managed to land a spot at Montavilla Farmers market a few weekends in October, as well as a popular festival called Muddy Boot.
-By then the weather had turned rainy and cool, and the markets weren’t as well-attended, but I continued to make sales and was consistently bolstered by the positive feedback I received from customers.
+I was a latecomer to the festival and market season that year, but I managed to land a spot at Montavilla Farmers market a few weekends in October, as well as a spot at a popular festival called Muddy Boot.
+By then the weather had turned rainy and cool, and the markets weren’t as well attended, but I continued to make sales and was consistently bolstered by the positive feedback I received from customers.
 I started bringing a sign-up sheet where passersby could leave their email address to receive updates (updates on what, I wasn’t quite sure, but it seemed a smart business move).
 A day or two later, I sent a thank-you email to anyone who had stopped by the booth and signed up, inviting them to follow Schmidt’s on Facebook and check out my retail locations on the website.

-Meanwhile, the two local shops who stocked my deodorant and lotion let me know that I was selling a few products, and soon another local retailer, this time an e-commerce shop called Grow and Make, got back in touch with interest.
+Meanwhile, the two local shops who stocked my deodorant and lotion let me know that I was selling a few products, and soon another local retailer, this time an ecommerce shop called Grow and Make, got back in touch with interest.
 I created an Etsy shop and loved how easy the platform was to use—not to mention the fact that it came with a built-in audience.
 I learned how important it was to stand out with high-quality photos, and how frequently re-listing products and adding keyword-rich descriptions and tags helped me show up in search results.
 When my first orders came in, I was so thrilled and grateful that I felt the need to thank my customers personally.
 I’d write notes on the packing slips saying: "Thanks so much for your purchase, hope you enjoy! <3, Jaime."
 I kept up the practice as long as possible, until eventually I was selling so much deodorant that it became unsustainable.
-Initially I didn’t invest much time or energy into driving sales online, though.
+Initially I didn’t invest much time or energy into driving online sales.
 I had no formal budget at this point, including any allotted amount for advertising.
 Most of what I earned went back into ingredients and events, and it seemed like my efforts went further when I built relationships with customers at markets and with local shop owners who could help me gain traction in the Portland community.

-One of the markets I’d emailed in the summer initially responded to say theirs was strictly for food and herbal remedies but that I could follow up to apply for the craft festival held in the fall.
+One of the markets I’d emailed in the summer initially responded to say theirs was strictly for food and herbal remedies, but that I could follow up to apply for the craft festival held in the fall.
 I bookmarked the email and dutifully wrote again months later.
-“Since my initial e-mail to you, my business has come a long way!”
+“Since my initial email to you, my business has come a long way!”
 I wrote (I was learning the art of self-promotion.)
 “My products are now on the shelves at Local Goods and The One Stop Sustainability Shop, both in Portland.
 I'll also be selling at the Muddy Boot Organic Festival.
 How might I have the opportunity to sell at People's Harvest Festival?
 Please visit my website to learn more about my business: www.schmidtsbeauty.com.
 Thank you!”
 It worked!
-I was so excited to be accepted because the festival was hosted by a local co-op where I wasn’t yet selling my products, and I thought this could be a foot in the door.
+I was so excited to be accepted, because the festival was hosted by a local co-op where I wasn’t yet selling my products, and I thought this could be a foot in the door.